-Electrodiagnostic assessment, consisting of electromyography (EMG), nerve conduction study (NCS), and related measures, may be considered medically necessary as an adjunct to history, physical exam (PE), and imaging studies when all of the following criteria are met:

-- Signs and symptoms of peripheral neuropathy and/or myopathy are present

-- Definitive diagnosis cannot be made by physical exam and imaging studies alone

-- Work-up for one or more of the following categories of disease is indicated (see Policy Guidelines section):

-- o Compressive neuropathies

-- o Nerve root compression

-- o Traumatic nerve injuries

-- o Generalized and focal neuropathies/myopathies

-- o Plexopathies

-- o Motor neuron diseases

-- o Neuromuscular junction disorders

-A repeat electrodiagnostic assessment may be considered medically necessary when at least one or more of the following criteria has been met:

-- Development of new symptoms or signs suggesting a second diagnosis in a patient who has received an initial diagnosis - Interim progression of disease following an initial test that was inconclusive, such that a repeat test is likely to elicit additional findings - Unexpected change(s) in the course of disease or response to treatment, suggesting that the initial diagnosis may be incorrect and that reexamination is indicated

-Electrodiagnostic assessment, consisting of EMG, NCS, and related measures, is considered investigational when the above criteria are not met, including but not limited to, the following situations:

-- Screening of asymptomatic individuals - Serial assessments to evaluate progression of disease in a patient with a previously diagnosed neuropathy or myopathy - Evaluation of treatment response in a patient with previously diagnosed neuropathy or myopathy - Evaluation of disease severity in a patient with previously diagnosed neuropathy or myopathy
+- I. Electrodiagnostic assessment, consisting of electromyography, nerve conduction studies, and related measures, may be considered medically necessary as an adjunct to history, physical exam, and imaging studies when all of the following criteria are met: - A. Signs and symptoms of peripheral neuropathy and/or myopathy are present - B. Definitive diagnosis cannot be made by physical exam and imaging studies alone - C. Work-up for one or more of the following categories of disease is indicated (see Policy Guidelines section): - 1.
+Compressive neuropathies - 2.
+Nerve root compression - 3.
+Traumatic nerve injuries - 4.
+Generalized and focal neuropathies/myopathies - 5.
+Plexopathies - 6.
+Motor neuron diseases - 7.
+Neuromuscular junction disorders - II.
+A repeat electrodiagnostic assessment may be considered medically necessary when at least one or more of the following criteria has been met: - A. Development of new symptoms or signs suggesting a second diagnosis in an individual who has received an initial diagnosis - B. Interim progression of disease following an initial test that was inconclusive, such that a repeat test is likely to elicit additional findings - C. Unexpected change(s) in the course of disease or response to treatment, suggesting that the initial diagnosis may be incorrect and that reexamination is indicated - III.
+Electrodiagnostic assessment, consisting of electromyography, nerve conduction studies, and related measures, is considered investigational when the above criteria are not met, including but not limited to, the following situations: - A. Screening of asymptomatic individuals - B. Serial assessments to evaluate progression of disease in an individual with a previously diagnosed neuropathy or myopathy - C. Evaluation of treatment response in an individual with previously diagnosed neuropathy or myopathy - D. Evaluation of disease severity in an individual with previously diagnosed neuropathy or myopathy

+NOTE: Refer to Appendix A to see the policy statement changes (if any) from the previous version.